mansengstedt/spring-ai-llms/README.md

 To test, you can use the IntelliJ HTTP client with the provided `.rest` files in the `src/test/intellij` directory.

 ## Todo
+* ChatMemory, endpoint to show history and clear memory, reference to ChatMemory needed for each client (fixed)
+* Message.ASSISTANT should not be used (fixed)
+* Session handling to separate different chats after restart (fixed)
+* Tooling (fixed)
 * choose which provider to use: replace 'llm/all' endpoint with chosen providers (fixed)
 * upgrade spring-ai to the latest version 1.1.2 (fixed)
 * add Gemini (fixed)